Cancel broadband with distance selling regulations

-JUST moved broadband provider and spotted a better deal, miss a quirk of your old service or have simply found an unexpected element in your new contract?
-The Consumer Contracts Regulations could help.
+CHANGED your mind?
+If you've just switched providers and spotted a better deal elsewhere or found an unexpected element in your new contract - Consumer Contracts Regulations could help.

 These rules, previously known as the Distance Selling Regulations, are designed to give people the opportunity to cancel their contracts during a 14-day cooling off period.

-If the service was sold at a distance - over the phone or on the internet, for example - they might well be the best way of letting us swiftly change our minds and get a refund.
+If the service was sold at a distance - over the phone or on the internet, for example - Consumer Contracts Regulations might well be the best way of letting us swiftly change our minds and get a refund.

 Consumer Contracts Regulations

 The Consumer Contracts Regulations 2013 came into force in June 2014, replacing the Distance Selling Regulations 2000.
 They provide protection for people who purchase goods or services when they're not face-to-face with their supplier.

 Under the rules, those shopping this way have protection against the fraudulent use of a credit card, a right to clear information and, most relevant here a minimum cancellation period of 14 days from entering into the contract.

 The right to cancel takes up the whole of Part 3 of the regulations - available here [pdf].

 Suppliers can offer longer cancellation periods than the minimum, at their discretion, so do check the broadband contract documents before proceeding.

 A "distance contract" or "off premises contract" covers a wide range of buying methods.

 The regulations state that relevant transactions must be a sale of goods or services between a supplier and consumer - business to business transactions don't count.